-The surgeons in the Division of Surgical Oncology provide expert care for patients with benign and malignant tumors and other conditions affecting the gastrointestinal tract (esophagus, stomach, intestines), liver, pancreas, biliary tract, endocrine organs (breasts, thyroid gland, parathyroid glands, and adrenals), skin (melanoma), soft tissues (sarcoma), as well as metastatic lung disease.
+The oncologic surgeons within the Department of Surgery provide expert care for patients with benign and malignant tumors and other conditions affecting the gastrointestinal tract (esophagus, stomach, intestines), liver, pancreas, biliary tract, endocrine organs (breasts, thyroid gland, parathyroid glands, and adrenals), skin (melanoma), soft tissues (sarcoma), as well as metastatic lung disease.

 New SoundHealth Podcast Features Dr. Niraj Gusani

 As part of National Pancreatic Cancer Awareness Month, Dr. Niraj Gusani, who heads the Program for Liver, Pancreas and Foregut Tumors at the Cancer Institute, recently participated in a SoundHealth podcast to discuss pancreatic cancer—one of the most dreaded cancer diagnoses.
 It often proves deadly because it's typically aggressive, yet causes few or no symptoms until the late stages.
 As with many forms of cancer, there is hope for a cure when it's caught early–and many promising treatments for those with pancreatic cancer in any stage.
 Listen to the full podcast here.

 Liver Cancer: A Matter of Facts on abc27

 Liver cancer specialists from Penn State Cancer Institute were featured on abc27's Liver Cancer: A Matter of Facts, along with survivors who shared their journey.
 About 75,000 men and women will face a diagnosis of liver cancer in the United States this year.
 When detected early, there is greater chance of successful treatment.
 Watch the show now to learn more about risk factors, diagnosis, the latest treatments and prevention.
 If you'd like to schedule an appointment, please call 717-531-8623.